ryanrocks462/FunKiiU/README.md

 `python FunKiiU.py -title 000500001012be00 -onlinetickets`

-which gives everything with one of those 'brazil' tickets, downloaded from *theykeysite*, if it exists.
+which gives everything with one of those 'brazil' tickets, downloaded from https://wiiu.titlekeys.com, if it exists.

 this ticket is basically a legit ticket so once installed: